rosstangoriginal/CPS843-project/README.md

-Here is the full readme.md markdown code for the image classification web app:

-markdown
-Copy code
 # Image Classification Web App

 This is a simple Flask web application that uses a pre-trained neural network to classify images into one of three categories: Adidas, Converse, or Nike.
 Users can upload an image and the model will predict which category the image belongs to.